morsimantov/Park-Me/README.md

 * Clone the repository
 * Server side - download the server side code in the link: https://github.com/ShaiFisher1/Parkme-Django-Firebase-Server and follow installation instruction.
-* In order to activate the server side, make sure your'e inside the "parkmefire" folder, within this path use the following command in the terminal:
+* In order to activate the server side, make sure you are inside the "parkmefire" folder, within this path use the following command in the terminal:

 ```
 python manage.py runserver